rft0/imjector/README.md

 # Imjector
 ## About
 This is a simple project that uses Dear Imgui for frontend with DirectX9 bindings.
+It uses manual mapping for dll injection.

 ## Screenshots
 ![](https://github.com/epsilonr/imjector/blob/main/assets/ss/ss1.png)